Effective poset inequalities: Final remarks and open problems

 \subsection{Vanishing and uniqueness conditions}

 Note that the vanishing conditions for the Stanley inequality are a special case of the \defna{equality conditions}, which are fully described in~\cite{SvH} and reproved in~\cite{CP}.
 For example, Corollary~\ref{cor:antichain} and Corollary~\ref{c:sid-equality} give further examples of equality conditions, with a simple proof in both cases via direct injection.
 When there is no injective proof, the equality condition can become a major challenge.
+On the other hand, the vanishing and uniqueness conditions tend to be much easier to establish using either combinatorial or geometric tools (see~\cite{EG}).

 For example, for the \defng{Kahn--Saks inequality} generalizing Stanley's inequality, the equality conditions remain open in full generality.
 See, however, \cite[$\S$8]{CPP2} for the vanishing conditions of the Kahn--Saks inequality, proved also via the promotion technology.
 See also \cite{CPP1,CPP2}, for the equality conditions of the Kahn--Saks and cross-product inequalities for posets of width two.
 Finally, let us mention Lemma~14.6 in~\cite{CP}, which is yet another variation on Theorem~\ref{t:LE-gen-transitive} and proved by a direct combinatorial argument using promotions.